Incognito/rumprun_wiki_wiki/Tutorial:-Kernel-development.md

 Less smooth sailing
 -------------------

-Rarely does kernel development go right the first.
+Rarely does kernel development go right the first time.
 Let's do one more thing where we add a further check to tmpfs_mkdir to ensure that the kernel invariant of mkdir being called for an existing parent directory holds.